lkodinsson/MARS/Fantasy/Spellcasting.md

 Allows a creature to see, even if they are naturally blind, in any amount of light or darkness as though they could see with normal daylight vision.
 The sight of the target adjusts naturally to any degree of light or darkness.

+## Sight Projection

+**Specializations:** Augury
+**Difficulty:** 10 (Hard)

+**Mana Cost:** 2
+**Action Speed:** Standard

+**Range:** Self
+**Duration:** 30 minutes (concentration, range of 100m+)

+You project your sight as though it is coming from another body.
+This effect begins where your body is, but can be moved around like a floating camera at a speed of 6m.
+You can move your body independantly but it will be very difficult if you cannot see your body at the same time.
+This projection cannot pass through solid objects, but can pass through very tiny openings.
+This projection can be seen by those under the effect of the Sight spell, and appears as a tiny floating glowing eye.
+The maximum range of this spell increases by 25m for every 1 your casting roll bypasses the difficulty.

 ## Suggestion

 **Specializations:** Enchantment, Evocation